Or copy link

 Copy link

-This is where phpMyAdmin comes in.
-It is a web-based interface that allows you to manage your WordPress database directly.
-By accessing it you can modify the password for your admin user and regain access to your website.
+You can manage your WordPress database directly with phpMyAdmin.
+With its access, you can change the password for your admin user and regain access to your site.

-In this guide, we will discuss how to reset WordPress password phpMyAdmin and regain access to your website
+This guide will cover how to reset WordPress password phpMyAdmin so you can once again access your site.

 Following are the steps to resolve WordPress forgot password using phpMyAdmin: